 Jane Ringe | Poised To Move

 New Kitchen and Bathroom – Estate Agents will tell you that a great kitchen ‘sell’s a property.
 In a family home it is truly the heart of the home and for singletons it’s the place where people gather at parties, so make it great.

 Extension to make a new kitchen and family room – Extending the kitchen and creating a kitchen and family room brings a property right up to date and is hugely popular with families.
 Bring the outside in with bi-fold or sliding full height glass doors and extend the flooring outside to visually expand the space.

 Garden Landscaping – We seem to be enjoying better summers so it makes sense to incorporate living and dining spaces into your garden.
 Including a lighting scheme in the landscape plan means the garden can be enjoyed at any time of year.
 Don’t forget to keep you garden tidy by removing shrubs as well.
-A great way of doing this is by getting a string trimmer (check this out for some of the best weed eaters)
+A great way of doing this is by getting a string trimmer (check out this review on for some of the www.loyalgardener.com)

 Jennifer Sergent | DC by Design Blog

 - Update bathroom

 - Take down all personal family photos or knick knacks